alverena/documentation/community/contributing.rst

 It is highly recommended to configure appropriate code style inspections in the IDE or run these inspections manually before committing the changes and merging it to the project repository.

-.. important:: JavaScript code style checker in PHPStorm could be enabled in "Languages & Frameworks>JavaScript>Code Quality Tools>JSCS/JSHint" and select to use configuration from .jscsrc/.jshintrc accordingly.
-For JSCS define path to installed node and path to jscs (it is {{your_project_root}}/node_modules/jscs).
+.. important:: JavaScript code style checker in PHPStorm could be enabled in ``Languages & Frameworks>JavaScript>Code Quality Tools>JSCS/JSHint`` and select to use configuration from .jscsrc/.jshintrc accordingly.
+For JSCS define path to installed node and path to jscs (it is ``{{your_project_root}}/node_modules/jscs``).
 For JSHint select the version that is defined in package.json (in root folder of project).

 To run the check manually from the command line: